-- Developer contributions through Section 94 and Voluntary Planning Agreements. - Joint use and partnership agreements working with others such as other levels of government, businesses and the not for profit sector to create facilities and hubs for communities.

-and planning for their allocation into the future.
+- Developer contributions through Section 94 and Voluntary Planning Agreements. - joint use and partnership agreements working with others such as other levels of government, businesses and the not for profit sector to create facilities and hubs for communities. - Effective management of Council's property portfolio assessing the best use of Council's properties and planning for their allocation into the future.